 Today we’re welcoming you to an interdisciplinary Polish artist’s Aleksandra Laska’s Studio.
 For years she was involved a lot into interior design, but her portfolio also includes a long association with the Grand Theatre and National Opera, for which she designed the graphics and scenery for numerous plays and created interiors to famous Polish people.
-“I have a big ease and lightness in organizing professional space itself” – says the artist.
+“I have big ease and lightness in organizing professional space itself” – says the artist.
 “Sometimes my concepts and the stubborn clients collide and create a hard struggle.
 So I fight – with stylistic coherence.”

-Via Dom i Wnętrzje
+Via Dom I Wnętrzje